DevExpress-Examples/winforms-dashboard-data-federation/Readme.md

 Subsequently [federated data sources](https://docs.devexpress.com/Dashboard/400924) are created to integrate the existing data sources.

-This example demonstrates the following query type you can use to create a data federation:
+This example demonstrates the following query types you can use to create a data federation:

 * **Join**